dpa99c/cordova-plugin-compass-accuracy-example/README.md

 # Building and running

-**IMPORTANT:** Note that this plugin is intended for use in a **native** Android or iOS environment.
-It will **NOT** work in a browser-emulated Cordova environment.

-To run the example app, connect a Android/iOS device and execute the following commands from the project root.
+To run the example app, connect an Android device and execute the following commands from the project root.

 - Install the platform into the project:

     `$ cordova platform add android`
-    `$ cordova platform add ios`

 - Build and run the project:

     `$ cordova run android`
-    `$ cordova run ios`

 # License